SaOYaD123/aesthetic-wallpapers/README.md

 - **Nature**: Serene landscapes, forests, mountains, and more. 🌳
 - **Abstract**: Vibrant, artistic, and unique patterns. 🎨

-(Feel free to add actual preview images here if hosting on GitHub!)

 ## ✍️ Contributing
 We welcome contributions!
 If you have aesthetic wallpapers you'd like to share: